WHAT IT IS LIKE TO LIVE WITH GERD AND WHAT YOU CAN DO

 The Symptoms of GERD

-Signs and symptoms of GERD can vary, making it important for those suffering from symptoms to seek professional advice of gastroenterology doctors.
+Signs and symptoms of GERD can vary, making it important for those suffering from symptoms to seek professional advice from gastroenterology doctors.
 Even mild irritation can prove to be an issue.
 Some common symptoms include chest pain or a burning sensation in the chest.
 This typically occurs after eating a meal.
 Patients may notice that they have trouble swallowing or feel like something is stuck in your throat.
 Nighttime acid reflux can present many different symptoms.
 These include the development of asthma or a chronic cough.

 How is GERD Diagnosed?